Slavs1954/Mk-JD2-111-25_TEST_1/README.md

 ### doDelete
 - track - remove track from your playlist
 ## Supported urls
-- /playlist - apply attributes here (email, addTrack, delTrack)
+- /playlist - apply attributes here (email, track)
 - /content - gets the content of your playlist
 ## Other info
 The playlist is tied to your sessionID.
 If it changes the playlist changes too